Infanticide: Carthage

 According to Shelby Brown, Carthaginians, descendants of the Phoenicians, sacrificed infants to their gods.
 Charred bones of hundreds of infants have been found in Carthaginian archaeological sites.
 One such area harbored as many as 20,000 burial urns.
-Skeptics suggest that the bodies of children found in Carthaginian and Phoenician cemeteries were merely the cremated remains of children that died naturally.
+Skeptics suggest that the bodies of children found in Carthaginian and Phoenician cemeteries were merely the cremated remains of children who died naturally.